 With the possibility of being bombed by the Germans, my father and our neighbour built an air raid shelter in the back garden.
 This was very well built and provided shelter for both families.
 My mother used to struggle down with me in a crib type gas mask until I was old enough to have a Mickey Mouse mask of my own.

 The area where we lived had quite a lot of industry but fortunately very few bombs dropped anywhere nearby.
-The German bombers would fly overhead to Manchester and Liverpool, and I can remember seeing search lights.
+The German bombers would fly overhead to Manchester and Liverpool, and I can remember seeing search lights, in the distance, over these towns.
 Crewe was nearby and the railway works had barrage balloons over it.
 The walls of the building were painted to look like rows of houses and it escaped destruction during the war.
 The nearby Foden’s motor works produced tanks and these used to be tested on a field at the end of the road we lived in.
 This was always called the ‘’tank field’ until houses were built on it after the war.

 As time went by and the villagers realised that the Germans weren’t particularly interested in them, air raid shelters tended to be no longer used.
 A film now in the National Archives was taken of children at my primary school going into the school’s air raid shelters during the war, also lining up books in the playground when there was a book collection in aid of the war effort.
 The filming took place just before I started school and I was always disappointed I was never allowed to see inside the shelters.